MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/10-TableView1/README.md

 ms.topic: tutorial
-ms.date: 6/20/2022
+ms.date: 1/9/2023
 ms.author: miescobar
 ---

-# TripPin Part 10&mdash;Basic Query Folding
+# TripPin part 10 - Basic query folding

 This multi-part tutorial covers the creation of a new data source extension for Power Query.
 The tutorial is meant to be done sequentially&mdash;each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.